 Thyroid function tests: Patients taking lithium, those with symptoms or signs of thyroid disease, and those > 40 years with new-onset mental symptoms (particularly females or patients with a family history of thyroid disease)

 Chest x-ray: Patients with low oxygen saturation, fever, productive cough, or hemoptysis

 Blood cultures: Seriously ill patients with fever

-Less often, findings may suggest testing for SLE, syphilis, demyelinating disorders, Lyme disease, or vitamin B12 or thiamin deficiency, especially in patients presenting with signs of dementia.
+Less often, findings may suggest testing for systemic lupus erythematosus, syphilis, demyelinating disorders, Lyme disease, or vitamin B12 or thiamin deficiency, especially in patients presenting with signs of dementia.